Signature Books: Controversy with FARMS

 Daniel C. Peterson, an LDS scholar and member of FARMS, published a response in various newspapers in Utah.
 In his response, he stated that "Signature Books and George D. Smith seem...to have a clear (if unadmitted) agenda, an agenda that is often hostile to centrally important beliefs of The Church of Jesus Christ of Latter-day Saints".

 In 2004, Signature Books posted on its web site a speech given by John Hatch, in which Hatch said, "After reading the (FARMS) reviews myself, it appears to me, and is my opinion, that FARMS is interested in making Mormonism's past appear as normal as possible to readers by attacking history books that discuss complex or difficult aspects of the church's past. ...
 I am deeply troubled by what I see as continued efforts to attack honest scholarly work."

+The friction between the two groups largely wound down, beginning when FARMS was assimilated into Brigham Young University's Neal A. Maxwell Institute for Religious Scholarship in 2006.
+The Institute gradually reorganized FARMS, the FARMS Review was renamed to Mormon Studies Review, Peterson was replaced as editor in 2012, and ultimately in 2018 complete ownership of the Review was transferred to the University of Illinois Press.